 North Central London Training Hub homepage

-The programme supports them to access Academic or Foundation training to become General Practice nurses.
+The General Practice Nurse Trainee programme supports trainees to access either the Academic or Foundation training to become General Practice nurses.

 FOUNDATION PROGRAMME